tmieslinger/flight_segmentation/README.md

 - defined as the time when HALO flies above or passes close by the Barbados Cloud Observatory (BCO)

 ### mindelo_overpass:
-- defined as the time when HALO is almost exactly above the Mindelo research station
+- defined as the time when HALO flies above or passes close by the Mindelo research station

 ## Workflow - general overview